JuliaHEP/EDM4hep.jl/docs/src/tutorials/tutorial_edm.md

 ````

-ERROR: ArgumentError: Package PYTHIA8 not found in current path.
+ERROR: ArgumentError: Package DisplayAs not found in current path.
-- Run `import Pkg; Pkg.add("PYTHIA8")` to install the PYTHIA8 package.
+- Run `import Pkg; Pkg.add("DisplayAs")` to install the DisplayAs package.
 ````

 ## Create a collection of MCParticles in memory